Childhood nudity: Parent-child nudity

 In 1995, Gordon and Schroeder contended that "there is nothing inherently wrong with bathing with children or otherwise appearing naked in front of them", noting that doing so may provide an opportunity for parents to provide important information.
 They noted that by ages five to six, children begin to develop a sense of modesty, and recommended to parents who desire to be sensitive to their children's wishes that they respect a child's modesty from that age onwards.
 In a 1995 review of the literature, Paul Okami concluded that there was no reliable evidence linking exposure to parental nudity to any negative effect.
-Three years later, his team finished an 18-year longitudinal study that showed, that childhood exposure to nudity was associated with slight beneficial effects in adolescents, with better social and sexual adjustment.
+Three years later, his team finished an 18-year longitudinal study that showed that childhood exposure to nudity was associated with slight beneficial effects in adolescents, with better social and sexual adjustment.

 In 1999, psychologist Barbara Bonner recommended against nudity in the home if children exhibit sexual play of a type that is considered problematic.
 In 2019, psychiatrist Lea Lis recommended that parents allow nudity as a natural part of family life when children are very young, but to respect the modesty that is likely to emerge with puberty.

-In an article by sociologist Jacqui Gabb, the relationships between fathers and children is recognized as a potential source of anxiety that requires setting boundaries to manage intimate relations.
-It was found that contemporary family relations placed the response of the child as the controlling factor; it was the children who decided, usually in adolescence, when nudity became embarrassing and privacy was required in bathrooms.

-In Northern European countries, family nudity is normal, which teaches from an early age that nakedness need not be sexual.
-Bodily modesty is not part of the Finnish identity due to the universal use of the sauna, a historical tradition that has been maintained.

-Peer group nudity

-Societies have various norms regarding children of similar age being nude together when needed, such as changing clothes or bathing.
-When very young, this may be in mixed gender groups; with sex segregation beginning at or before puberty.
-Different norms may apply to girls, on the assumption that they are more modest.
+In an article on family intimacy, sociologist Jacqui Gabb notes that while parents often attribute changes in bathroom privacy and nudity to the child's growing desire for autonomy, this framing often serves to absolve parents of moral responsibility.
+Gabb argues that the adult–child dynamic remains hierarchical, with boundary changes ultimately dictated by parental decisions and anxieties over public scrutiny.